Born from NASA technology and perfected for sleep.

 Source: Healthline

-This sleep is the most restorative sleep stage.
-During this period, our bodies work to repair and grow, meaning it’s important for recovery.
-This stage of our sleep is also when energy is restored.
-So, if you find yourself waking up still feeling tired of a morning, it’s likely you’ve not had enough of it.
+This stage of sleep is the most restorative.
+During deep sleep, our bodies work to repair and grow, which is essential for recovery.
+It is also when energy is restored, so if you wake up still feeling tired in the morning, it’s likely you haven’t had enough deep sleep.

 ‘Deep sleep is also when the pituitary gland secretes important hormones, like human growth hormone, leading to growth and development of the body.’

-This stage of sleep is when most of our energy restoration, cell regeneration and tissue repair happen.
-The blood that’s not used in the resting brain is sent to your muscles, helping to heal not only muscular issues but also immune and nervous system problems.
+Deep sleep is when most energy restoration, cell regeneration, and tissue repair occur.
+Blood that is not being used by the resting brain is redirected to your muscles, helping to heal not only muscular issues but also immune and nervous system problems.

-As well as physiological benefits, it is also the point in your sleep cycle where you process information.
-A lack of it means your brain can’t convert information you’ve received throughout the day into memory.
-That’s why cramming for an exam the night before rarely works!
+In addition to its physiological benefits, deep sleep is also the stage in your sleep cycle where you process information.
+A lack of it means your brain can’t effectively convert the information you’ve absorbed throughout the day into memory.
+That’s why cramming for an exam the night before rarely works, especially without a good night’s rest.

-Deeper sleep is, therefore, extremely important for both your physical and mental health and not getting enough has been linked to health problems later in life.
-A recent study by the Washington University School of Medicine in St. Louis found that adults who do not get enough deep sleep have higher levels of a brain protein called tau which is linked to Alzheimer’s disease.
+Deep sleep is, therefore, extremely important for physical and mental health, and not getting enough of it has been linked to health problems later in life.
+A recent study by the Washington University School of Medicine found that adults who do not get enough deep sleep have higher levels of a brain protein called tau, which is associated with Alzheimer’s disease.

-The short answer here is no. Deep sleep has been linked to sleepwalking, night terrors, bedwetting and sleep eating.
-However, it doesn’t cause these problems – they just happen to occur during this sleep stage.
+The short answer is no—deep sleep doesn’t cause nightmares.
+However, it has been linked to sleepwalking, night terrors, bedwetting, and even sleep-eating.
+These issues aren’t caused by deep sleep itself; they just tend to happen during this stage.

 See all articles by Gemma Curtis